Conditions & Breaks

 With the right wind and the right conditions, you’ll likely find nicely groomed 2-3 ft waves hitting the shores.
 Portugal receives consistent swell year-round and Lagos is perfectly positioned to make the most of both the West and the South coasts and to maximise our chances of finding some sheltered waves.

 Spring & Summer March – September

-Spring and summer is when the Algarve is at its warmest and with consistent winds blowing from the north there is always a wave on the west coast.
+Spring and summer is when the Algarve is at its warmest and with (very) consistent winds blowing from the north there is always a wave on the west coast.
 This is the season to expect small and playful waves and at this time of year we will be keeping an eye out for ‘Lavante’ swells generated by the East winds blowing from the mediterranean that allow for some summertime southcoast waves.
 For the busier tourism months from June through September we will head to our base on Castelejo.
 These months the wind tends to be like clockwork, being very light in the morning and building through the day.
 For this reason we head out early to catch the windless and proverbial worm.

 Autumn & Winter October – February